MachineEditor/DeepFaceLab-MVE/doc/doc_features.md

 ### **Features**:

-- Windows binary containing pre-compiled dependencies, including CUDA libraries.
+- works on AMD, NVIDIA, IntelHD graphics and all OpenCL1.2-compatible videocards with at least 512M video memory

+- CPU-only mode [`--cpu-mode`].
+8th gen Intel core CPU able to train H64 model in 2 days.

+- Windows build is standalone ready to work program and contains all dependencies (CUDA, OpenCL, ffmpeg, .bat script etc) to start working

 - New models expanding upon the original faceswap model.

 - Model architecture designed with experimentation in mind.

 - Face metadata embedded into extracted JPG files.

-- CPU-only mode [`--cpu-mode`].
-8th gen Intel core CPU able to train H64 model in 2 days.

-- Preview window

 - Extractor and Converter run in parallel.